Venezuela - Things to Do in Venezuela

 When to Visit

 Venezuela's optimal visiting window spans December through April during the dry season, when temperatures average 75-85°F (24-29°C) with minimal rainfall (1-2 inches monthly).
 This peak season brings 30-40% higher accommodation prices but guarantees access to remote destinations like Angel Falls and Roraima tepuis.
-The wet season (May-November) sees heavy rainfall (6-12 inches monthly) with temperatures reaching 90°F (32°C), making some areas inaccessible but offering 40-50% savings on lodging and stunning waterfalls at full flow.
-December-January coincides with Christmas festivities and Año Nuevo celebrations, while February brings vibrant Carnival celebrations in cities like Barquisimeto and Maracaibo.
+The wet season (May-November) sees heavy rainfall (6-12 inches monthly) with temperatures reaching 90°F (32°C), making some areas inaccessible but offering 40-50% savings on lodging and impressive waterfalls at full flow.
+December-January coincides with Christmas festivities and Año Nuevo celebrations, while February brings lively Carnival celebrations in cities like Barquisimeto and Maracaibo.
 March-April offers the perfect balance of good weather and moderate pricing (20% above low season).
 Adventure travelers should visit September-November when waterfalls peak magnificently despite challenging conditions.
-Beach enthusiasts will find December-March ideal for Caribbean coast visits with calm seas and cooling trade winds.
-The shoulder months of November and May provide excellent value with improving/declining weather respectively, perfect for budget-conscious travelers willing to accept occasional rain showers for authentic experiences and significant savings.
+Beach ensoiasts will find December-March ideal for Caribbean coast visits with calm seas and cooling trade winds.
+The shoulder months of November and May provide excellent value with improving/declining weather respectively, perfect for budget-conscious travelers willing to accept occasional rain showers for real feels and significant savings.

 Map of Venezuela